 The California Air Resources Board (CARB) uses various classifications to identify the emissions levels of vehicles.
 As clean exhaust goes, an AT-PZEV comes closest to a Zero Emission Vehicle (ZEV).
 The primary difference between a Partial Zero Emission Vehicle (PZEV) and an AT-PZEV is that the latter vehicle uses a type of technology that is advancing toward zero emissions.

-Like a dam diverts water, an air dam redirects and smoothes the flow of air under the vehicle so the drivetrain, suspension and other underbody components don’t create as much wind resistance.
+An air dam redirects and smoothes the flow of air under the vehicle so the drivetrain, suspension and other underbody components don’t create as much wind resistance.
 That result is better fuel economy and improved stability.

 Part of the emissions control system, air injection introduces fresh air into a hot exhaust manifold, which allows excess hydrocarbons and carbon monoxide to be burned before they enter the catalytic converter in the exhaust system.
 Igniting the unburned emissions creates cleaner exhaust and allows the catalytic converter to work more effectively.
 However, modern engine control systems are reducing the levels of hydrocarbons and carbon dioxide to a point that air injection will soon be unnecessary.